yankang18/FedBCD/README.md

 - `vfl.py` includes the code for simulating guest and host parties.
 It also includes the vertical federated learning training procedure involving a guest and multiple hosts.

-- `run_vfl_aue_two_party_demo` is running the experiments for a two-party VFL scenario, where both the guest and host are adopting one layer FC neural network model.
+- `run_vfl_aue_two_party_demo` is running the experiments for a two-party VFL scenario, where both the guest and host adopt a one-layer FC neural network model.

 - `run_vfl_cnn_two_party_demo` is running the experiments for a two-party VFL scenario, where both the guest and host adopt a simple CNN model.